Bishop LAURIE GREEN

-THE TEACHING OF JESUS sprang from real situations - a rich young man who wanted to know whom to help, a woman caught in adultery, rivalry and ambition among his followers; his teaching also sprang from the religious tradition he knew well.
-In my own writings on theology I have sought to show how theology today can similarly spring from the meeting of real situations with our Christian treasures of bible and tradition - and I've explained how to do this using a Cyclical model - similar to that which was simultaneously developed in Latin America.
+THE TEACHING OF JESUS sprang from real situations - a rich young man who wanted to know whom to help, a woman caught in adultery, rivalry and ambition among his followers.
+His teaching also sprang from the religious tradition he knew well.
+In my own writings I believe truth can similarly spring from the meeting of real situations with our Christian treasures of bible and tradition - and I've explained how to do this using a Cyclical model.

 MORE ON THE NATURE OF THEOLOGY